1st New Jersey Cavalry Regiment: Organization and unit history

 The 1st New Jersey Cavalry Regiment was organized at Trenton, New Jersey, under authority of the United States Department of War on August 14, 1861, by William Halstead, a former congressman who served as first Colonel of the regiment.

+The regiment was mustered out at Cloud's Hills, Virginia, on July 24, 1865.

+Medal of Honor recipients

 Twelve enlisted soldiers of the regiment performed actions which later earned them the Medal of Honor.
 These men included: